 Think of them as colorful but powerful tools to get things done!

 1. Start with a collection of colored counting blocks.
 One- by one-inch blocks are a good size.
-They're big enough to get your attention but small enough to move easily or pack for travel.
+They're big enough to get your attention, but small enough to move easily or to pack for travel.